square/keywhiz/README.md

     # Run server
     java -jar $SERVER_JAR server $KEYWHIZ_CONFIG

+The default username and password in development mode is `keywhizAdmin:adminPass`.

 Keywhiz uses [jOOQ](http://www.jooq.org/) to talk to its database.

-If you made changes to the database model and want to regenerate sources:
+If you made changes to the database model (by adding a new migration), you will have to regenerate some source files:

     mvn install -pl model/ -Pgenerate-jooq-sources